 - If you already have a character concept in mind, start with their Background and Motivation.
-Here we create Rurro the Roving - "A halfling cartographer documenting uncharted lands". - 2.
+Here we create Ruri the Roving - "A cartographer documenting uncharted lands".
+This should provide plenty of opportunities for future plot hooks. - 2.
 For each Ability roll 2d10+20%.
-Then add 20% to any one Ability (Rurro's player selects Stealth) and 10% to another (Reasoning). - Decide upon the character's Specialism.
-From Rurro's Background there is an obvious choice - Cartography.
-This has a starting value of 2d10+30%. - 4.
-Calculate the character's Health by adding together their Toughness Bonus (the "tens" value) and their Willpower Bonus, and then multiplying the result by two.
-For Rurro it's (3+3) x 2 = 12.
+Then add 20% to any one Ability (for Ruri we decide on Stealth) and 10% to another (Reasoning). - Decide upon the character's Specialism.
+For Ruri we pick "Navigation".
+This has a starting value of 2d10+30%.
+Based on Ruri's Background, we might have selected "Cartography", but this would probably have less utility when adventuring.